Religion in Singapore: Christianity

-Armenian Church (built 1835) is the oldest church in Singapore.
+Interior of the Saint Andrew's Cathedral.
+It is the 1862 principal church of the Anglican Diocese of Singapore and national monument.

 18.9% of Singaporeans identified as Christians in the 2020 census.

-Of these, 35.8% or 220,900 people identified as Catholics.
-Among Protestants, the Methodist Church in Singapore is the largest denomination, with some 42,000 members in 46 churches, as well as Orthodox.
+Most of them identify as Protestant.
+Among them, the Methodist Church in Singapore is the largest denomination, with some 42,000 members in 46 churches.
 Prominent megachurches have emerged over the last two decades with the rise of the charismatic movement; these include New Creation Church, City Harvest Church and Faith Community Baptist Church, which count among Singapore's 10 largest charities, according to a report by The Straits Times in 2019.

+35.8% or 220,900 people identified as members of Catholic Church in Singapore.

+Some identifying as Eastern Orthodox (Eastern Orthodox Metropolitanate of Singapore and South Asia), Oriental Orthodox or other minority Christian denominations.

 Below are the ethnic breakdown of Christians according to the 2020 Singapore Census of Population as follows: